- Should you invest before the 5th of every month in the PPF account?

-They wish to use and invest Rs 1.5 lac before 5 April in PPF to get the interest on the entire amount for the entire year.
+They wish to use and invest Rs 1.5 lakh before 5 April in PPF to get the interest on the entire amount for the entire year.

 There is nothing wrong with this.
 But if you do some basic maths, you will realize that over a period of 15-year PPF tenure, the difference in the final PPF maturity amount in either case (investing before 5th Vs after 5th) is very small.
 So it’s just an unnecessary detail in my view.

 I am not saying you shouldn’t do it.
 I am just saying that it hardly matters.

 So you will regularly read/hear statements like invest in PPF on or before the 5th of the month to enjoy maximum interest on your investment.
 Don’t bother about it.
 It doesn’t matter much.

 But remember one thing.
 Even though the interest on the PPF account balance is calculated (and becomes due) every month, it gets credited only at the end of the financial year.

 And there is another important thing to understand.

-Many people just rush to invest full Rs 1.5 lac in their PPF account at the start of the financial year.
+Many people just rush to invest the full Rs 1.5 lakh in their PPF account at the start of the financial year.
 But it is important to invest in accordance with your asset allocation and not just for the heck of it.
 PPF with 15-year lock-in is best suited for retirement savings.
 And when you are saving for 15+ years, you should be more in equity if you want to get inflation-beating returns on your investments.